sonata-nfv/son-install/roles/vcc/README.md

 Role Variables
 --------------

-'var/mail.yml' will be loaded with the hostname and IP address assigned during instance creation.
+* 'var/mail.yml' will be loaded with the hostname and IP address assigned during instance creation.
-'/var/os_"POP"_"PROJ"_"DISTRO".yml' contains the parameters to create an instance to a PoP/Tenant/Distro.
+* '/var/os_"POP"_"PROJ"_"DISTRO".yml' contains the parameters to create an instance to a PoP/Tenant/Distro.

 Dependencies
 ------------

+For different Squid image name, set the iappropriate Glance qcow2 image name in 'roles/vcc/vars/os_"POP"_"PROJ"' variables.

 Example Playbook